blogscot/the-darkest-dungeon/README.md

 ## Background

-The original homework assignment, set as part of University of Pennsylvania's Comp Sci Programme in 2016, can be found here: [https://github.com/cis198-2016s/homework/tree/master/hw05]
+The original homework assignment, set as part of University of Pennsylvania's Comp Sci Programme in 2016, can be found [here](https://github.com/cis198-2016s/homework/tree/master/hw05).